Avishag Semberg: Early years; European champion

 In sixth grade, she became a member of the Israel National Team.

 In 2012 Semberg won a gold medal in the Israel Cadets Open in the 33 kg weight class in Ashdod, Israel, in 2013 she won a gold medal in the Israel Cadets Open in the 37 kg weight class in Ashdod, in 2014 she won a silver medal in the Croatia Open in the 41 kg weight class in Zagreb, and in 2015 she won a gold medal in the Israel Cadets Open in the 44 kg weight class in Ramla, Israel.

 In November 2016 Semberg won a bronze medal at the youth World Taekwondo Championships in Burnaby, Canada, in the 46 kg weight class.

 In 2017 she won a bronze medal in the European Youth Championships in the 46 kg weight class in Larnaca, Cyprus.
 That year she also won a gold medal in the Israel Senior Open in the 46 kg weight class in Ramla.

 In 2018, Semberg was scheduled to compete for Israel at the 2018 World Junior Championships in Tunisia.
 Tunisian authorities said they would only allow the Israelis to compete if their uniforms did not feature any Israeli national symbol or insignia, and that the Israeli anthem would not be played for any Israeli winners.
 Despite the fact that the Israeli team agreed, the Tunisian government then denied them visas, stating that the Israelis' application forms weren't received in time.

 On 8 October 2018 she placed fifth at the Girls' 49 kg competition in the 2018 Summer Youth Olympics in Buenos Aires, Argentina.
 She was given the honor of carrying the Israeli flag at the Opening Ceremony.
 Also that year, she won a gold medal in the 2018 Polish Youth Open in Warsaw, and bronze medals in the 2018 Austrian Open in Innsbruck and the Israel Open in Ramla, in the 49 kg weight class.

 In 2019 she won a bronze medal in the European Junior (under-21) Championships in Helsingborg, Sweden.
 She also won gold medals in the Israel Senior Open in Ramla in the 49 kg weight class and the Riga Senior Open in Latvia in the 53 kg weight class, silver medals in the Ukraine Open in Kharkiv and the Luxembourg Open in the 53 kg weight class, and a bronze medal in the Polish Open in Warsaw in the 53 kg weight class.

 In 2020 she won a gold medal in the European Clubs Senior Championships in Zagreb, Croatia, in the 49 kg weight class.

 On 7 May 2021 Semberg qualified for the 2020 Summer Olympics in Tokyo, Japan, by winning the gold medal in the 2021 European Taekwondo Olympic Qualification Tournament in Sofia, Bulgaria; she then contracted Covid, and spent weeks at home recovering.
 She won all 12 of her bouts.
-She also won the gold medal in the women's -49kg category in the 2021 European Taekwondo Championships in Sarajevo, Bosnia and Herzegovina.
+She also won the gold medal in the women's -49 kg category in the 2021 European Taekwondo Championships in Sarajevo, Bosnia and Herzegovina.